NVIDIA/modulus/docs/api/modulus.distributed.rst

 .. currentmodule:: modulus.distributed

-Distributed utilites in Modulus are designed to simplify implementation of parallel training and inference scripts easier by providing a unified way to configure and query parameters associated with the distributed environment.
+Distributed utilites in Modulus are designed to simplify implementation of parallel training and make inference scripts easier by providing a unified way to configure and query parameters associated with the distributed environment.
 The utilites in ``modulus.distributed`` build on top of the utilites from ``torch.distributed`` and abstract out some of the complexities of setting up a distributed execution environment.